masinde70/AI-for-HealthCare/README.md

 * Epoch: A single run of sending the entire set of training data through an algorithm
 * Learning rate: The speed at which your optimizer function moves towards a minimum by updating algorithm weights through back-propagation
 * Overfitting: A phenomenon that happens when an algorithm specifically learns features of a training dataset that do not generalize beyond that specific dataset

+## Intended use of the product
+The FDA will require you to provide an intended use statement and an indication for use statement.
+The intended use statement tells the FDA exactly what your algorithm is used for.
+Not what it could be used for.
+And FDA will use this statement to define the risk and class of your algorithm.

+## Indication for use of the product
+You can use the indications for use statement to make more specific suggestions about how your algorithm could be used.
+Indications for use statement describes precise situations and reasons where and why you would use this device.